Après-Ski Is Getting a Sauna Upgrade in America's Best Ski Town

 The facility runs two traditional Finnish dry saunas.
 The larger room holds up to 20 people; the smaller fits 12.
 Both run on tiered benches with temperatures between 175 and 205 degrees Fahrenheit.
 Water goes on stones.
 Steam fills the room.

-The heater is a Harvia 50, the Finnish manufacturer's largest wood-burning stove.
+The heater is a Harvia 50, the Finnish manufacturer's largest wood-burning stove: a 40 kW commercial unit holding 264 lbs of stones and sized by Harvia for sauna rooms between 706 and 1,766 cubic feet.
 That is not a token piece of equipment.
-The Harvia 50 is built for commercial-scale rooms and carries a serious stone load, which is why the loyly at White Mountain Sauna Haus hits different than a hotel steam room running a small wall-mounted electric unit.
-Wood-fired heat, big stones, real steam.
+The Harvia 50 is designated for professional use.
+Wood-fired heat, commercial stone load, real steam.
 The kind of sauna experience that Finnish visitors have told the owners feels legitimate.

 Three cold plunge pools sit between 40 and 50 degrees.
 The 1,000-square-foot outdoor deck, with direct sightlines to Cathedral Ledge and White Horse Ledge, is where most of the socializing happens between rounds.
 Fire pit, mountain views, cold air on wet skin.
 It is a strong après-ski pitch.